Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/27 - Pivotal Tracker/README.md

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to present the following:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. A project that I've worked on while using Pivotal Tracker
+1. A screenshot of a Pivotal Tracker project showing stories I am assigned to

 **Objectives**